ricketytoc/tp/docs/DeveloperGuide.md

   * Steps 1a1-1a2 are repeated until the index entered is valid.
   * Use case resumes from step 2.

-**Use case: UC4 - Find an employee**
+**Use case: UC4 - Find employees from a department**

 **MSS**

-1. User requests to find an employee with name and surname
+1. User requests to find employees in a department.
-2. EmployeeManager finds all employees whose names contain either the full name or surname keyword
+2. EmployeeManager finds all employees who are in the department.
 3. EmployeeManager updates the displayed list with the found employees.
-3. Use case ends.
+4. Use case ends.

 **Extensions**

 * 1a.
-The user did not use a valid predefined prefix to search for employee by name
+The user input is invalid.
     * 1a1.
 EmployeeManager informs user that the input is invalid.
     * 1a2.
-User enters new input and new prefix.
+User enters new input.
     * Steps 1a1-1a2 are repeated until the input is valid.
     * Use case resumes from step2.